Chris Watson (basketball): Professional basketball

 Watson has played professional basketball for two decades.
-He has played in Belgium (Leuven Bears), Sweden, the United Kingdom, Uruguay, and Israel (Hapoel Tel Aviv, Hapoel Holon, Ironi Ramat Gan, GreenTops Netanya, and Ironi Ashkelon).
+He has played in Belgium (Leuven Bears), Sweden, the United Kingdom (Birmingham Bullets), Uruguay, and Israel (Hapoel Tel Aviv, Hapoel Holon, Ironi Ramat Gan, GreenTops Netanya, and Ironi Ashkelon).

 He played two seasons in Uruguay where he was the second-leading scorer of the Uruguayan League, two seasons in Sweden (KFUM Jamtland), and half a season in England.

 Coming to Israel, he played in Hadera and then for Hapoel Tel Aviv.
 The following season Watson played for Migdal Ha'emek.

 Watson won the Israeli Championship with Hapoel Holon in 2007–2008, and again in 2008–2009.
 He represented Israel at the Qualifications to European Championships 2009.

 He played for Ironi Ramat Gan in the National League in 2009–2010.
 Watson was selected to the Israeli Basketball Premier League All-Star Game in 2011.

-In 2013-14 Watson played for Ironi Kiryat Ata.
+In 2013–14 Watson played for Ironi Kiryat Ata.
 He played for Hapoel Be'er Sheva in the Israel National League from 2014 to 2016.

 Watson also played on the Israel national basketball team.